 The latest joint Virtual Issues from the BSI journals: Immunotherapy Advances, Clinical & Experimental Immunology and Immunology.

-In celebration of the International Day of Immunology, we have compiled a selection of some of our favourite articles from the British Society for Immunology's two official journals, Clinical & Experimental Immunology and Immunology, focusing on this year’s theme: Autoimmunity and Autoinflammation.
+In celebration of the International Day of Immunology, we have compiled a selection of some of our favourite articles from the British Society for Immunology's official journals, Clinical & Experimental Immunology and Immunology, focusing on this year’s theme: Autoimmunity and Autoinflammation.
 In this collection we aim to highlight some of our recent reviews and original research papers on the mechanisms underlying autoinflammation and autoimmunity, and how these processes can contribute to a wide range of diseases, from arthritis to neurodegenerative diseases.

 In this virtual issue of the British Society for Immunology’s three official journals, Immunotherapy Advances, Clinical & Experimental Immunology and Immunology we provide access to some recently published reviews and original papers highlighting some of the best vaccine research.
 These articles cover a wide range of important topics, from a review of strategies for vaccine interventions against emerging viruses, to discussions of the roles of B cells and T cells in maintaining protective immunity.

 The role of the immune system in the progression and development of cancer is an important and growing field, covering topics such as immunotherapy treatment, immunosurveillance and immunoediting.
 In this virtual issue we have collected together some of the recent articles from the BSI's official journals Immunology and Clinical and Experimental Immunology which highlight key topics in the field and cutting edge research into cancer immunology.